- Closing reflections on the Messiah in Sukkot

 “Do not judge according to appearance, but judge with righteous judgment” (מִשְׁפַּט־צֶדֶק-Mishpat Tzedek).”

-The fruit of the False Teachers #2.
+Fruit of the False Teachers #2.
 Due to the failure of the national-Servant (Israel) the individual-Servant (Messiah) was sent to be the “True Vine” (i.e. the Faithful Vine).
-In this way, with the help of the Tzaddik (Righteous One), Adonai could still fulfill His redemptive plan for Israel and the world.
+In this way, with the help of the Tzaddik (Righteous One), Adonai (the LORD) could still fulfill His redemptive plan for Israel and the world.
 The very real and continuing problem for Israel has always been its religious leaders.

 Freedom to believe: The 21st Century demise of the Bramble Bush King: